Bulimia

 Lots of people recover from bulimia and go on to have a healthy life and a healthy relationship with food.

-If your bulimia is severe, vomiting and taking laxatives can result in kidney damage, an abnormal heart beat, fits and muscle spasms.
+If your bulimia is severe, vomiting and taking laxatives can result in kidney damage, an abnormal heartbeat, fits and muscle spasms which can be potentially life threatening.
 Given these are long-term risks it is really important to get help as soon as you notice any symptoms.
+The first step is looking for help and beginning to talk about it.

 Next Steps